Giants vs. Nationals Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- None of Wood's 10 starts this season have met the criteria for a quality start.

-- Wood has four starts of five or more innings this season in 10 chances.
-He averages 3.8 innings per outing.
+- Webb has 20 starts in a row of five innings or more.

-- In 14 appearances this season, he has finished four without allowing an earned run.
+- He has made 20 appearances and finished two of them without allowing an earned run.

 |Opponent